• Skip to primary navigation

 To know more about an eating disorder, check out How To Become Anorexic Very Fast: Best Tips

-How To Become A Certified Eating Disorder Therapist
+How to Become a Certified Eating Disorder Therapist

 Eating disorder recovery is not just about body image.
 It results in more deaths than any other mental health condition.
 Hence, When you become an eating disorder therapist, you will work with many patients at the crossroad between life and death.